StarOfService/carbon/docs/get_started.md

 INFO[2019-02-13T10:31:02+03:00] Running post-build hook INFO[2019-02-13T10:31:02+03:00] Carbon package has been built successfully
 ```
-You may notice that the significant part of the output is a standard output for `docker build`, but on the second step there's added a huge label.
+You may notice that the significant part of the output is standard output for `docker build`, but on the second step, there's added a huge label.
 It's a Carbon package metadata which contains some parameters from the package config and base64-encoded Kubernetes manifest templates.
 Now you can see how Carbon extends Docker image in order to store Kubernetes manifests.

 ### Docker image inspection
-You can do all standard Docker operations with the Carbon package, for example inspect.
+You can do all standard Docker operations with the Carbon package, for example, inspect.
 Due to the `-m` flag, the image was built at the Minikube VM.
-In order to configure our local Docker client to use Minikube docker daemon, minikube provides a command `minikube docker-env`.
+In order to configure our local Docker client to use Minikube docker daemon, Minikube provides a command `minikube docker-env`.
 Please type this command and follow the instructions for your OS.
 When the Docker client is configured, we can check the docker image details:
 ```
 $ docker inspect carbon-test:0.0.1